Rule 173-39-02.1 | ODA provider certification: adult day service.

 Comprehensive therapeutic activities | Yes | Yes |

-(1) General requirements: The provider shall comply with the requirements for every ODA-certified provider in rule 173-39-02 of the Administrative Code.
+(1) General requirements: The provider is subject to rule 173-39-02 of the Administrative Code.

 (2) Service requirements:

-(a) Transportation: The provider shall transport each individual to and from the center by performing transportation complying with rule 173-39-02.13 of the Administrative Code, unless the provider subcontracts with another provider complying with rule 173-39-02.13 of the Administrative Code, or unless the caregiver provides or designates another person or non-provider, other than the center provider, to transport the individual to and from the center.
+(a) Transportation: The provider shall transport each individual to and from the center by performing transportation that complies with rule 173-39-02.18 of the Administrative Code, unless the provider subcontracts with another provider that complies with rule 173-39-02.18 of the Administrative Code, or unless the caregiver transports or designates another person, other than the center's provider, to transport the individual to and from the center.

 (i) The provider shall assess the individual before the end of the individual's second day of attendance at the center.
 The provider may substitute a copy of the case manager's assessment of the individual if the case manager assessed the individual no more than thirty days before the individual's first day of attendance at the center.